CAST-genomics/haptools/docs/commands/simphenotype.rst

 Model
 ~~~~~
-Each haplotype is encoded as an independent causal variable in the linear model.
+Each normalized haplotype :math:`\vec{Z_j}` is encoded as an independent causal variable in a linear model:

 .. math::